Boykoa97/PaceB/docs/Meetings.md

 **Team Meeting 11(01/03/2021)**:(4:00-6:00);All group members present; Went over what we need to complete for the rest of the project, and our final to do list. reviewed what we need to finish for the peer testing 2 report.

+**Team Meeting 12(16/03/2021)**:(10:30-11:30);All group members present; Clarified how we want to add skills, as well as updated where we are, and what we are going to work on next.
+Going to work on mentee list and finish matching, then start to work on admin and organization functionality.